How to take care of your mental health?

 The WHO Organisation states: " Mental health is a state of well-being in which an individual realises his or her own abilities, can cope with the normal stresses of life, can work productively and is able to make a contribution to his or her community."

 Researchers have found that approximately 1 in 4 in the UK experience some sort of mental health issue.
-With numbers predicted to rise due to current lockdowns and effects of Covid 19 around the globe.
 In the US alone it's estimated that 1 in 5 adults experience mental health issues in a given year.

 There are many ways and means of boosting on our mental health.
 Nutrition is a key area.
 Which helps boost not only physical immunity but also psychological immunity.
 The latest studies reveal that changing your diet can boost your mood.
 Helping depression which influences mental health.